 To preclude unauthorized access to the battery/enclosure, a seal will be placed to indicate contravention of this regulation.
 Provisions shall be made to seal the battery/enclosure by the team.
-Should access to a "sealed" battery/enclosure be needed, the team needs to inform their Observer of their intent to access the battery/enclosure, and request the Observer to log the activity and retain the seal.
-Battery exchanges will not occur during the Tour without Inspector support.
+Should access to a "sealed" battery/enclosure be needed, the team needs to inform an Official of their intent to access the battery/enclosure, and request the Official to log the activity and retain the seal.
+Battery exchanges will not occur during the Event without Inspector support.